University or work? Weigh your options for a career in law

 There are a number of costs associated with going to university that apprentices will not have to pay.
-Currently university students pay a maximum of £27,750 (though your course fees can be less than this) to study a three-year degree course.
+Currently university students pay tuition fees to study a three-year degree course.
 If you don’t study law as your undergraduate degree subject, you will also need a conversion course (which usually costs between £5,000–£12,000) before you can go on to complete the year-long professional qualification (around £9,000–£19,000) needed to train to become a solicitor or barrister.
 These costs add up to a large amount of debt at the end of study and these fees do not include your living expenses.

 - To find out more about earnings see our article on 'How much you can earn in law'.

 - Read our article on whether apprenticeships or university are better financially here.